erikwestlund/fsci-pipeline/README.md

 ## Steps

-`1 - Data Preparation.Rmd`: This notebook reads in the raw data, prepares it for analysis, generates a report on the data, and saves the output to the output directory.
-Two files are saved: `output/metrics_data.rds` and `output/metrics_combined_dataframe.rds`.
+* `1_metrics_calculation.Rmd`: This notebook reads in the raw data, prepares it for analysis, generates a report on the data, and saves the output to the output directory.
+Two files are saved:
+  - `output/metrics_data.rds`
+  - `output/metrics_combined_dataframe.rds`

   The first file contains the data for each metric along with meta-data, while the second file contains the metrics for all indicators in a single R data frame.

 ## Data Patches